Evan Rosen

 Evan Rosen is an American author, speaker, business strategist, and journalist.
 He is Executive Director of The Culture of Collaboration Institute and Chief Strategist of Impact Video Communication, Inc., which he co-founded.

 Rosen is the author of The Culture of Collaboration series of books.
 The series includes The Culture of Collaboration (ISBN 978-0-9774617-0-7), a Gold Medal Winner in the Axiom Business Book Awards.
+Companies used as case studies in the book include Boeing, Toyota, Dow Chemical Company, Procter & Gamble, BMW, Mayo Clinic, Myelin Repair Foundation, Industrial Light & Magic and DreamWorks Animation.
 The other book in the series is The Bounty Effect: 7 Steps to The Culture of Collaboration (ISBN 978-0977461776).
 The Bounty Effect includes a back-cover endorsement from Steve Wozniak, co-founder of Apple.
-The expanded and updated edition of The Culture of Collaboration (ISBN 978-0-9774617-9-0) was released in September of 2024.
+The expanded and updated edition of The Culture of Collaboration (ISBN 978-0-9774617-9-0) was released in September 2024.
 The subtitle of the new edition is Deserializing Time, Talent and Tools to Create Value in the Local and Global Economy.
+The expanded and updated edition adds collaborative diversity as an additional cultural element to the Ten Cultural Elements of Collaboration Rosen identifies in the first edition so that there are now Eleven Cultural Elements of Collaboration.